 After a number of consultation meetings with the National Youth Service Council (NYSC) on a more concrete form of collaboration, it was decided that both parties should work together to develop a Training Manual for youth.
-In order to formalize this agreement TISL signed a MoU with the NYSC in October 2013.
+In order to formalize this agreement TISL signed a MoU with the NYSC in October discuss the issue of corruption.
+The activity based training module will be developed with the participation of youth that will build youth capacity in terms of leadership, communication and integrity based values.
+The module will be incorporated into their training curricular in order to make sure that it will have a long term

+2013.
 TISL considered this agreement as a significant success of the Youth programme as it is often difficult to sign MoUs with State related institutions to promote anticorruption and governance related work.

-The signing of the MOU followed the positive approach of the NYSC in agreeing to provide access to their district level officers and wide network to approach the youth to discuss the issue of corruption.
+The signing of the MOU followed the positive approach of the NYSC in agreeing to provide access to their district level officers and wide network to approach the youth to